ElectricRCAircraftGuy/TVBGone/README.md

 **Circuit**
 (also described in the .ino file)
 Circuit:
-    Connect an IR LED to pin 3.
+-Connect an IR LED to pin 3.
-  Connect a visible LED to pin 13 (or use builtin LED in some Arduinos).
+-Connect a visible LED to pin 13 (or use builtin LED in some Arduinos).
-  Connect a pushbutton between pin 2 (TRIGGER) and ground.
+-Connect a pushbutton between pin 2 (TRIGGER) and ground.
-  Pin 5 (REGIONSWITCH) is floating for North America, or wired to ground for Europe.
+-Pin 5 (REGIONSWITCH) is floating for North America, or wired to ground for Europe.

 **IMPORTANT**
 1. Note, this code will NOT compile in Arduino 1.5.7 or later, due to the newer Arduino IDEs using a newer version of the gcc compiler, which has changed the way progmem is handled.
 I am using Arduino 1.5.6-r2 Beta to compile and upload this code.
 It is available here: http://arduino.cc/en/Main/OldSoftwareReleases